 - The University of Passau offers possibilities to participate in the 'Frauenbeirat' and 'Mittelbaukonvent'.

-- There are plenty ways of support offered by the Centre for Key Competencies and the Careers Service.
+- There are plenty ways of support offered by the Centre for Careers and Competencies.

 - Likewise the DFG engages to create equal opportunities in science and supports female scientists and especially parents.